 5. Raki (40-90% alc.)

 Raki is a common treat in the Balkans.
 It is made by the distillation of fermenting fruit (grapes, plums, pears, apples, apricots, cherries or figs).
 The taste of raki might not be to everyone’s liking, but it is definitely something to try, at least once.
 Cheers!

-Wondering what to eat and drink in Bulgaria?
-Pin this!
+After finding what to eat and drink in Bulgaria, you should also read

 Traditional Greek food and drinks you must try